DennisonBechis/Crime_Capstone/README.md

 ![Crimes per Year Boulder, CO](images/Crime_by_year.png)

 Similar to the graph above, I decided to graph crimes agaisnt months.
 In this graph, I see another trend in which the months from July to October have a higher crime rate.
-This uptick in crime is due to the returning Univeristy students.
+This uptick in crime is due to the Univeristy of Colorado's fall term.

 ![Crimes per Month Boulder, CO](images/crime_by_month.png)